How Industrial Ecommerce Companies Can Step Up Their Digital Game

 TYGRIS.

 Tygris makes anti-corrosion products designed to withstand hostile environments and improve the performance of metal components.
-The company offers free shipping on bulk orders.
-Customers can request custom quotes online and learn more about product usage through Tygris Academy.
+A quick order pad allows buyers to search for products by their codes and a price quotation system.
+The purchase order feature enables better control and tracking of order details.
+In addition, customers can request custom quotes online and learn more about product usage through Tygris Academy.

-Industrial ecommerce businesses need robust, highly customizable ecommerce solutions that grow with the business.
+Industrial ecommerce businesses need robust, highly customizable ecommerce solutions that grow with them.
 Designed for scalability, the BigCommerce platform can handle large product catalogs, high traffic volume and complex integrations.

 With best-in-breed analytics and reporting, businesses can track their performance and make data-driven decisions.

-Industrial ecommerce companies are under pressure to provide a robust digital experience equivalent to their B2C counterparts.
-By having an omnichannel presence, providing self-service options and using digital marketing and SEO best practices to build their customer base, B2B businesses can remain competitive.
+Industrial ecommerce companies face pressure to deliver a digital experience on par with B2C businesses.
+To stay competitive, manufacturers and distributors can adopt an omnichannel strategy, offer self-service options and apply digital marketing and SEO to grow their customer base.

 Browse additional resources